joel-ETS/joel-ETS/README.md

 - 👋 Hola!!
-Me llamo Joel
+Me llamo Joel Rodriguez
 - 👀 Me gusta La programacion y amo la tecnologia ...
-- 🌱 Actualmente estoy aprediendo y Estudiando FronEnd y me encanta ...
+- 🌱 Desarrollador Front-End - Administrador en Sistemas Linux - Soporte Tecnico (IT).
 <!---
 joel-ETS/joel-ETS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.